Xenco Medical: TrabeculeX Continuum

-Awards and Recognition
+Awards and recognition

-In March of 2023, Xenco Medical was named as one of the World’s Most Innovative Companies by Fast Company Magazine.
-In December of 2022, the World Economic Forum named Xenco Medical the winner of the 2022 New Champions Award for Excellence in Sustainable Growth.In 2022, the San Diego Business Journal named Xenco Medical Founder and CEO Jason Haider as one of the Top 50 Life Science Leaders in San Diego.
+In July 2024, Fast Company Magazine awarded Xenco Medical a 2024 Innovation by Design Award for the TrabeculeX Continuum.
+In June 2024, Inc. Magazine named Xenco Medical one of the best companies to work for in America.In March 2023, Xenco Medical was named as one of the World’s Most Innovative Companies by Fast Company Magazine.In December 2022, the World Economic Forum named Xenco Medical the winner of the 2022 New Champions Award for Excellence in Sustainable Growth.
+In 2024, 2023, and 2022, the San Diego Business Journal named Xenco Medical Founder and CEO Jason Haider as one of the Top 50 Life Science Leaders in San Diego.
 In 2021, The San Diego Business Journal named Haider as one of the 500 Most Influential People in San Diego.